 \subsection{Exoskeleton Optimization Searching Space}

-As introduced, in the first part of our research we aim to identify optimal operating regions for back exoskeletons by considering two variables: the assistance level ($A_s$) and the payload handled by the user ($P_{yl}$).
-The former is a controllable parameter, while the latter is determined by the environment, representing the weight of the object chosen by the user.
-Fig.~\ref{fig:RepresentationFunctions}-I illustrates some performance representation functions ($J_j$) defined within this optimization space, highlighting the exoskeleton's optimal/suboptimal operating regions.
-To formulate the optimization functions, we conducted experiments with 12 subjects, sampling discrete points in the space as described in section~\ref{subsec:BaselineExperiments}, resulting in a dataset:
+As introduced, in the first part of our research, we aim to identify optimal operating regions for back-support exoskeletons using two variables: assistance level ($A_s$) and user payload ($P_{yl}$). $A_s$ is a controllable parameter, while $P_{yl}$ is determined by the environment.
+Fig.~\ref{fig:RepresentationFunctions}-I illustrates performance representation functions ($J_j$) within this space, highlighting optimal operating regions.
+To formulate these functions, we sampled discrete points with 12 subjects (see Section~\ref{subsec:BaselineExperiments}) to generate a dataset:

-where $x^i = (A_s^i, P_{yl}^i)$ are pairs of assistance and payload levels, and $t^i$ represent samples of the objective function ($J_j^i$).
-Using Gaussian Processes (GP) with a Radial Basis Function (RBF) kernel implemented via the GPy library in Python \cite{GPy}, we interpolate $D$ to obtain a smooth, continuous function \cite{Rasmussen2006Gaussian}:
+where $x^i = (A_s^i, P_{yl}^i)$ are assistance-payload pairs, $t^i$ are objective function samples ($J_j^i$), and $N$ represents the number of samples in the dataset.
+Using Gaussian Processes (GP) with a Radial Basis Function (RBF) kernel \cite{GPy, Rasmussen2006Gaussian}, we fit $D$ to obtain continuous functions: